 Where possible it is always safer to avoid vaccinating a pregnant cat, but if she has had no vaccinations at all speak to your veterinarian about a possible safe vaccination protocol using a killed vaccine.

 If you are planning to fly your cat to another country it is essential you check to see what vaccinations are necessary as this can vary from country to country.
-Most cats will be issued with a ‘pet passport’ which will show the cat is up to date on his vaccinations.
+Cats who travel overseas will receive a pet passport which will show the cat is up to date on his vaccinations.
 You will need to find out what vaccinations your cat will require well ahead of time.
-For example in many countries, the rabies vaccination must have been administered at least 30 days prior to travel.
-The best place to start is with your veterinarian who should be able to advise you on what steps you need to take to ensure your cat is adequately vaccinated.
+For example in many countries, cats must receive the rabies vaccine at least 30 days prior to travel.